Pick a client¶

 Trust boundary

-Streamable HTTP exposes every tool to any caller that can reach the
+Streamable HTTP exposes every registered tool to any caller that can

-port.
-The server ships no built-in auth and the current tool surface
+reach the port.
+The server ships no built-in auth.
+When the [gmat]